ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Next Steps

-- Chapter 12 of *Introduction to Computation and Programming Using Python*
+- Read chapter 12 of *Introduction to Computation and Programming Using Python*

 ???+ note "Technical Concepts"